MJZSoft/FarsiGradJS/README.md

-FarsiGradJS is a JavaScript library for making Persian (Farsi) or Arabic gradient colored text in web pages or any other technologies that supports HTML syntaxt.
+FarsiGradJS is a JavaScript library for making Persian (Farsi) or Arabic gradient colored text in web pages or any other technologies that supports HTML syntax.

 You can see a sample output of this library in the last line of the following picture: